Join Us for the 2025 Native Student Application Workshop!

 What you’ll get

-- Step-by-step guidance for completing the Common App
+- Last minute support for completing the Common App

-- Pro tips to polish your UW essays and short answers
+- Pro tips to polish your UW personal statement and activities sections

 - Live Zoom feedback—bring your drafts and questions!